umbraco/UmbracoDocs/Umbraco-Uno/Creating-Content/How-to-Set-Up-Landingpage/index.md

 # How to set up a landingpage

-This is a guide designed to help you make a nice landing page, for your website.
+This is a guide designed to help you make a set up and configure a landing page for your website.

 In each step, one feature will be covered.
 It is important to note that this guide will not cover all options you will have in terms of features.

-The Result should look somewhat like this:
+The result should look somewhat like this:

 ![What the page will somewhat look like](images/Frontend-landingpage.gif)